 Browse the PAN fund development resource for government, corporate, academic and foundation funding opportunities.
 This list is not exhaustive.
 We encourage PAN members to research additional opportunities (and please let us know so we can update this list for the benefit of all).
 Available upon request as a spreadsheet

 Fundraising section of the Charity Village Knowledge Centre

 Communications and Media

-Conference Call Etiquette 101 – If you’re engaged in Board, committee or perhaps staff meetings, it’s almost impossible to avoid a conference call.
+Conference Call Etiquette 101 – If you’re engaged in Board, committee or even staff meetings, it’s almost impossible to avoid a conference call.
 Not being able to see your colleagues cuts off significant information we take for granted in person.
 Learn how to get (and give) the most in teleconferences.

 Email Tips: Mastering & Mistressing the Art of Virtual Communications – How to use email most effectively withing a fast paced environment.